 Gluten-Free Vegan Bread

-If you want to dramatically reduce the gluten in your bread, you can choose spelt rather than wheat.
+Choosing spelt rather than wheat will slightly reduce the amount of gluten in your bread, and what gluten spelt does contain takes a more digestible form.
 Most bread recipes work well enough if you swap in spelt.

-However, if you suffer from celiac disease, even a little gluten is too much.
+However, if you suffer from celiac disease, spelt isn’t a solution since even a little gluten is too much.
 Many cities have gluten-free bakeries.
-These places follow strict protocols to banish even traces of gluten out of their kitchens.
-To find one near you, search Google Maps for gluten-free.
+These shops follow strict protocols to banish even traces of gluten from their kitchens.
+To find your nearest gluten-free bakery, search Google Maps.